Fatih Mosque, Istanbul

 The Sahn-ı Seman Medrese, once an important center for the study of theology, law, medicine, astronomy, physics and mathematics, formed part of the Fatih Mosque.
 It was founded by the Turkic astronomer Ali Qushji who had been invited by Mehmed to his court in Istanbul.

 The mosque complex was completely restored in 2009 and again ten years later.
 It reopened to worshippers in 2021.

 History

-The Fatih Mosque complex was a religious and social building of unprecedented size and complexity built in Istanbul between 1463–1470 by order of Fatih Sultan Mehmed.
-It was built on the site of the former Byzantine Church of the Holy Apostles, which had been in poor condition since the Fourth Crusade, and was demolished to make way for the mosque.
-The Church was the burial place of the Roman Emperor Constantine—before the construction of the mosque, his sarcophagus was placed in the middle of twelve other sarchophagi representing the twelve apostles, in the symbolic place of Christ.
+The Fatih Mosque complex was a religious and social building of unprecedented size and complexity built in Istanbul between 1463 and 1470 by order of Mehmed II.
+The 4th-century Church of the Holy Apostles was demolished to make way for the mosque.
+The Byzantine church had fallen into disrepair since the Fourth Crusade.
+Even though it was the cathedral church of the Ecumenical Patriarchate of Constantinople, the Ecumenical Patriarch was not permitted to carry out essential repairs to the structure.
+The church was the burial place of numerous Roman emperors, including Constantine the Great.
+Before the construction of the mosque, his sarcophagus had been placed in the middle of twelve other sarchophagi representing the Twelve Apostles, in the symbolic place of Christ.

 The Fatih Mosque was the first monumental project in the Ottoman imperial architectural tradition.
 It was built by the Greek architect Atik Sinan.